Study abroad at the University of Sussex

 Life as an international student

-Each year Sussex welcomes almost 5,000 international students from more than 100 countries, giving the University a truly international and multicultural campus.
+Each year, Sussex welcomes almost 5,000 international students from more than 100 countries.
+This gives the University a truly international and multicultural campus.

-As an international student studying on a pathway program, you’ll study in the International Study Center alongside other international students.
-This helps you adjust to life at Sussex while you learn the skills you’ll need to complete a degree at the university.
+If you follow a pathway program, you’ll study in the International Study Center alongside other international students.
+This helps you adjust to life at Sussex while you learn the skills you’ll need to complete a degree at the University.

 Accommodation is available to all international students, and living on campus is one of the best ways to experience student life at Sussex.
 When you arrive you’ll be able to take part in orientation and many other activities that will help you settle in and meet new friends.